salkuadrat/lucifer/README.md

 ## HTTP Headers

-We can get HTTP header of a request from `req.headers`
+You may get the HTTP header of a request from `req.headers`

 ```dart
 app.get('/', (req, res) {